 GH was one of the first specialists of Tibetan and Mongolian in Germany.
 His early death interrupted many plans, like the catalogue of Berlin Tibetan manuscripts.
-His main work was the edition and translation of the Buddhist history of Jigs-med nam-mk’a (3rd part, notes and indexes, he could not finish).
+His main work was the edition and translation of the Buddhist history of Jigs-med nam-mk’a (the 3rd part, notes and indexes, he could not finish).
 Among his interests was also epigraphy (Tibetan, Turcic, Mongolian and Niüchi).
 He was a thorough and cautious scholar, who avoided theorizing.
 Financial difficulties interrupted much with his research work.

-Publications: diss.
+Publications: Diss.
 Die Zeit des Kālidāsa.
 Mit einem Anhang zur Chronologie der Werke des Kālidāsa.
 68 p.
 B. 1889.

 – Die Reisen der drei Söhne des Königs von Serendippo.
 71 p.
 1888; also in Zeitschrift für vergl.
 Literaturgeschichte und Renaissanceliteratur 4, 1891.

-– edited: The Chandoratnākara of Ratnākaraçānti.
+– Edited: The Chandoratnākara of Ratnākaraçānti.
 Sanskrit Text with a Tibetan translation.
 5+34 p.
 B. 1890.

 – Die tibetische Version der Naiḥsargikaprâyaçcittidharmâs.
 51 p.
 1891 (with Pāli and Chinese versions).